jarviscanada/jarvis_data_eng_KantyGakima/linux_sql/README.md

 The Project is using several core technologies:
 - Bash for scripting and automation,
 - Docker to containerize PostgreSQL instance,
-- SQL to create the host database that will store the metrics
+- SQL to create the host database that will store the metrics,
 - Git for version control and code review,
 - Linux utilities: vmstat, lscpu, df, crontab ,for data collection and automation